kingkovai/Starbuck_promotion_optimization/README.md

 README.md

 #### Outcome
-Starbuck can consider demographic details of responding well group for promotion design and use the classifier model to identify the customer for offering the promotion .
+Starbuck can consider demographic details of responding well group for promotion design and use the classifier model to identify the customer for offering the promotion.

 #### Github
   - [Link of Github](https://github.com/kingkovai/Starbuck_promotion_optimization.git)